adidas/api-guidelines/execution/batch-operations.md

 # Batch Operations

 ## Processing Similar Resources
-An operation that needs to process several similar resource in bulk **SHOULD** use a collection resource with the appropriate HTTP Request Method.
+An operation that needs to process several related resources in bulk **SHOULD** use a collection resource with the appropriate HTTP Request Method.
 When processing existing resource the request message body **MUST** contain the URLs of the respective resources being processed.

 #### Example
 ##### Create Multiple Orders at Once